Why didpeople ferment Macrozamia sarcotesta? Was it to detoxify it?

 ‘nuts like chestnuts which the naturalist and sailors roasted and ate with relish, commenting that these tasted like European chestnuts’ (Marchant 1998: 169).

-These “nuts” would have been de-fleshed Macrozamia seeds (see Plates 9 and 12) left over from an earlier fruiting season.
+These “nuts” would have been de-fleshed Macrozamia seeds similar to those pictured in Plate 9 that had been discarded or left over from an earlier fruiting season.

 On January 10th 1802 the Scottish botanist Robert Brown who accompanied Matthew Flinders aboard the Investigator visiting the south coast of Western Australia, records how he consumed 16 nuts of Zamia without any ill-effects.6 However, he points out that other members of the crew were not so lucky.
 They suffered the punishing effects of cycad nut poisoning: